 A code comprised of a series of numbers that correspond to a designated dollar amount issued by an employer.
 The number series is registered to a Comchek for funds disbursement.

 An invoice detailing all Express Check charges for an account.
 This invoice can be found in the iConnectData web portal under the My Invoices option.

 A communication protocol facilitating the transfer of files between two companies’ computer systems.

 An agency of the U.S. Department of the Treasury charged with preventing illicit use of the financial system.

-Comdata’s real-time fuel management tool, which scores transactions and provides data to help fleets understand purchasing performance and identify savings opportunities.
+Comdata’s fuel management tool, which scores transactions and provides data to help fleets understand purchasing performance and identify savings opportunities.

 Fleet Management Services (FMS)

 A branded iConnectData website specifically for Comdata Small Fleet customers.